IntersectMBO/cardano-cli/test-plans/conway-user-stories.md

 - [ ] Supports an option to save the output (the hash) to a file, default is printing to stdout
 - [ ] The file is saved on the path given by the user
 - [ ] The file contains the hash of the document
+- [ ] The command handles potential errors, such as missing or invalid flags, and provide appropriate error messages indicating the missing or required parameters.
+Failing to provide the right input results in a clear error message that helps the user to identify the problem
+- [ ] End user documentation is provided, including a corresponding CLI usage, describing the feature, its purpose, and how to use it, along with the expected types of inputs and outputs.

 ## User Story ID:  CLI.002